-(Last updated: September 2019) The developer is proposing a total of five buildings on the site: three towers of 20, 22 and 20 storeys on 6-storey podiums along Carling Avenue, and two 8-storey buildings backing onto the low-rise neighbourhood along Thames Street.
+(Last updated: October 2019) The developer is proposing a total of five buildings on the site: three towers of 20, 22 and 20 storeys on 6-storey podiums along Carling Avenue, and two 8-storey buildings backing onto the low-rise neighbourhood along Thames Street.
 The development would consist of 899 apartments with 587 underground parking spaces.
 The zoning by-law amendment was approved by the City of Ottawa’s planning committee on August 28th, 2018.
 In the spring of 2019, the zoning and site plan application was approved.
+A public meeting was held October 3, 2019, outlining construction plans and timelines, and day-to-day operations.
+Contact Councillor Riley Brockington (Riley.Brockington@Ottawa.ca) for a summary of the public meeting.
 The project is currently awaiting construction.

 (Last updated: September 2019) There are five towers proposed on this site: two fronting onto Carling Avenue with a proposed height of 24 storeys and, at the rear of the property, three high-rise towers, one at a height of 24 storeys and two with heights of 36 storeys.